xtiandiaz/vueties/README.md

 # vueties
-A collection of beauty-components for Vue 3 apps
+A collection of veauty-components for Vue3 apps.